 Please note: All retailers listed below are the most likely places to find Xbox Series X or S stock, but due to high interest, the stock might not be available initially or consistently.
 The consoles are on a first come, first served basis, so you'll need a bit of luck on your side to get hold of one.
 But these are the best places to try, so if you persevere it may well pay off.
 Good luck!

 Amazon has had Xbox Series X and S stock on and off recently, with new stock dropping without any warning.
-Not surprisingly, the deals are selling out quickly once they do arrive, but you never know, Black Friday could be your lucky day!View Deal
+Not surprisingly, the deals are selling out quickly once they do arrive, but you never know, Cyber Monday could be your lucky day!View Deal

 You'd think that Microsoft would be most people's first port of call when it comes to the Xbox, and you'd be right.
 Microsoft had the most reliable (trickle) of deals during pre-orders and we're expecting more stock soon.